-- 2. Close gas shut-off valve (A). - 3.
+- 1. Check the pre-charge pressure of the expansion vessel. - 2.
+Close gas shut-off value $\triangle$ . - 3.
 Activate the filling function (see commissioning assistant or following chapter). - 4.
-Fill the heating system at boiler drain & fill valve (B) in the heating return (on the connection set or on site).
+Fill the heating system at boiler drain & fill valve B in the heating return (on the connection set or on site).
 Minimum system pressure > 1.0 bar (0.1 MPa).
-Check the system pressure at pressure gauge (D).
-The indicator must be in the green band.
+Check the system pressure at pressure gauge D. The indicator must be in the green band.
 If necessary, open the on-site air vent valves.